davidde/notes/GIT.md

 * git merge --abort
 Restore your files to their state before you started the merge.

+* git mv old_filename new_filename
+Rename a tracked file.

 * git push REMOTENAME BRANCHNAME
 Pushes the specified branch to the specified remote.